N-Masi/N-Masi/README.md

 * [Binarized Neural Networks](#binarized-neural-networks)

 ## _Binarized Neural Networks_
-* Tech Stack: TensorFlow, Keras, Larq, Python, Google Colab
+* Tech Stack: TensorFlow, TFLite, Keras, Larq, Python, Google Colab
 * Colab Notebook: https://colab.research.google.com/drive/134v2cLDpJmyAAC5no365x9ibZGZXgEDn?usp=sharing

 This was an original final project for CS 1470 where I worked with (X) to design an experiment comparing the accuracy and memory usage of binarized neural networks (BNNs) versus their full-precision counterparts.
 I wrote all of the code in the Colab notebook to carry out our experimental design.
 In doing so, I became better at best practices of using TensorFlow and Keras for creating neural networks.
-I also deepened my understanding of BNNs (networks where all the weights and activations are either 1 or -1) in using the Larq library to implement them.
+I used the TFLite Analyzer to compare serialized model file size to assess memory usage.
+I also deepened my understanding of BNNs (networks where all the weights and activations are either 1 or -1) by using the Larq library to implement them.

 <br />